-MONTGOMERY TO TUSKEGEE, ALABAMA AND ALBANY, GEORGIA
+MONTGOMERY TO TUSKEGEE, ALABAMA, AND ATLANTA, GEORGIA

 From Montgomery, travel 40 minutes east to Tuskegee, home of the Tuskegee Airmen, the country's first African-American military aviators, who fought in World II.
 Visit the Butler Chapel AME Zion Church, a 1950s meeting place for people fighting for voting equality in Alabama, and arrange for a tour of the museum in the church's basement.
 The Tuskegee History Center traces the region's civil rights crusade and multicultural roots.
-Continue southeast about two and a half hours to reach Albany, home of the Albany Movement, a group fighting for voters' rights and desegregation, and the first mass movement in the civil rights era to fight for the desegregation of an entire community.
-Martin Luther King Jr. lent his support, was arrested and said the campaign failed, but residents said many lessons learned led to successful campaigns elsewhere.
-Learn more about this historic time at the interactive exhibits at the Albany Civil Rights Institute, where the Freedom Singers give monthly concerts.
+After a two-hour drive northeast, arrive in Atlanta, the birthplace of Martin Luther King Jr. Visit the new Center for Civil and Human Rights to begin your discovery of Atlanta's civil rights history, including the Martin Luther King Jr. Collections as well as exhibits about current human rights issues.